 - a.
 The Company has only one class of equity shares having a par value of Rs.10 per share.
 Each holder of equity shares is entitled to one vote per share.
 In the event of liquidation of the Company, the holders of equity shares will be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
-The distribution will be in proportion to the number of equity shares held by the shareholders. - b.
-The Company declares and pays dividend in Indian Rupees.
+The distribution will be in proportion to the number of equity shares held by the shareholders. - b The Company declares and pays dividend in Indian Rupees.
 The Dividend proposed by the board of directors is subject to the approval of the shareholders in the ensuing Annual General Meeting.
 The Company has paid Interim Dividend of Rs.
-3,612.18 Lakh (March 31, 2017 Rs.
-820.95 Lakh) including Dividend Distribution Tax. - c.
-The Board of Directors in their meeting dated April 12, 2018 has approved interim dividend of Rs.
-0.50 per equity shares.
-Total dividend outflow will be Rs.
-1,644,60 Lakh including Dividend Distribution Tax..
+5,262.71 Lakh (March 31, 2018 Rs.
+3,612.18 Lakh) including Dividend Distribution Tax.